Stress turns your hair gray?

-“You’re giving me gray hairs!”
-It’s commonly claimed that people who bring stress into our lives, often children (especially teenagers), cause more gray hairs to pop up unexpectedly.
+“You’re giving me gray hair!”
+It’s commonly claimed that people who bring stress into our lives, often children, cause more gray hairs to pop up unexpectedly on our heads.
 Of course, the same can be said for any source of stress, be it traffic, bills, deadlines, laundry…any of these can be the scapegoat for those shiny silver strands that typically appear after a certain age.

 It has been claimed that Marie Antoinette’s hair lost all its color the night before her beheading.
 While this story may sound fictitious, obviously the idea originated somewhere and has stuck around, be it true or false.

 In today’s hectic world, no one is immune to stress, unfortunately—which partly explains why hair coloring has become so popular over the last several decades.
 (There used to be a time back in the day when women would go into a private room in the salon so no one knew they were getting their hair colored.
-Can you imagine?!)
+Now we can color our hair out in the open, with safe processes– of course.

 For those predisposed to early graying, it’ll happen regardless of stress and circumstances.